covidestim/covidestim-sources/README.md

 data, but future modifications will be made to support a broader array of data sources.

-Note that the column `date_committed` is a UNIX timestamp, not a regular date.
+Note that the column added by the history-processing script, `date_committed`, is a UNIX timestamp, not a regular date.
 In R, UNIX timestamps can be easily parsed by using the `anytime` package.